 The flow proving device is designed to detect when flow is present.
-This is done by detecting the amount of current (amperes) that exists in the neutral wire from the pump.
-When the current becomes too low a ILK error is displayed indicating a lack of water inside the boiler.
+This is done by detecting the amount of current (amperes) that exists in the live wire to the pump.
+When the current becomes too low a LCI error is displayed indicating a lack of water inside the boiler.
 The flow proving device is provided on all DynaMax HS wall mount models (DM 80 - 250) and combination floor model units (213 - 803).
 This switch is factory wired.